 The HIPAA Privacy Rule does not permit a waiver of documentation of authorization if the study data include protected health information.
 Thus, studies which utilize mailed surveys and wish to obtain HIPAA authorization to access medical record information must include a process for obtaining a signed combined consent and HIPAA authorization.

-When there is no verbal communication with potential subjects (e.g., mail-out surveys), the signature of the person who obtained consent may also be deleted (Does not apply to studies conducted at or using resources of the Veterans Affairs Health Care System (VAHCS)).
+When there is no verbal communication with potential subjects (e.g., mail-out surveys), the signature of the person who obtained consent may also be deleted.

 An auditor/witness signature line is needed only if specifically required by the IRB or the funding agency/company.
 However, if this line is included on the consent, the consent must always be witnessed and this line signed.